 How many different Excel files do you open on a single day?
+Do you need to merge Excel files and combine data from multiple spreadsheets?
 If you’re an analyst or administrator who collects information from across the company, chances are you spend a fair amount of time gathering and combining data from multiple files.

 Excel has powerful data storage and management capabilities.
 One workbook alone can hold millions of cells and hundreds of sheets, limited only by your computer’s memory.
 And if you upload your Excel files to OneDrive, you can use Excel for the web’s co-authoring function to share files and collaborate with colleagues.